Can you meet with us to talk about our wedding?

 Absolutely!
 Errors and Omissions, and liability and gear.
 I wouldn’t dream of working without all 3.

-I became a Certified Professional Photographer by passing a fairly grueling examination, and acceptance of 20 images which represent the core of my work/subjects.
+I am a PPA Certified Professional Photographer by passing a fairly grueling examination, and acceptance of 20 images which represent the core of my work/subjects.
 There are approximately 2500 CPP’s worldwide.

 What do I get in my package?